The Chalk of the Northern Province: its regional context

 Micraster cotestudinarium.
 The fossil is described in Fossils of the Chalk as being rare in Yorkshire.
 Felix Whitham (1991) proposes that the base of the zone should lithostratigraphically be at the Base of the Middle Kiplingcotes Marl because there is “a major change in lithology from harder to very much softer chalks”.
 He does not show the range of the fossil in figure 3 of the paper and does not record any definite identifications in the text or other figures.
 In 1994 Whitham defines the base of the zone as the first appearance of the rare bivalve Didymotis? uermoesensis.

 Hagenowia rostrata.
 This zone was proposed by Ted & Willy Wright as a Yorkshire alternative to Micraster coranguinum zone.
 The fossils is described in Fossils of the Chalk as being very rare in being very rare in Yorkshire.
 However the small echinoid Hagenowia anterior is quite common in some beds exposed in the cliffs near South Landing – so is this a zone named after a mistaken identity?
-This zone was split into a Flinty Hagenowia rostrata Zone and Flintless Hagenowia rostrate Zone by Neale 1974 based on lithostratigraphic changes.
+This zone was split into a Flinty Hagenowia rostrata Zone and Flintless Hagenowia rostrata Zone by Neale 1974 based on lithostratigraphic changes.
 Horne 1988 and Whitham 1991 renamed these the Lower Hagenowia rostrata Zone and Upper Hagenowia rostrata Zone.
 Whitham 1991 records that the base of the Lower rostrata zone was seen in Little Weighton Quarry and states that large involute inoceramids first appear just about the base of the zone.

 Marsupites testudinarius.
 The plates of this crinoid are quite distinctive and are not uncommon in the cliff exposures near Danes Dyke, though complete specimens are rare.
-Whitham 1993 places the base of the zone at the Miadlands Upper Marl and notes that isolated plates of Marspites are to be found in the overlying chalk.
+Whitham 1993 places the base of the zone at the Maidlands Upper Marl and notes that isolated plates of Marsupites are to be found in the overlying chalk.
 Mitchell 1995 and Horne 2013 proposed that the base of the zone be defined as the first appearance of Marsupites testudinarius.

 Uintacrinus anglicus.
 This fossil is not illustrated in British Mesozoic Fossils nor described in Fossils of the Chalk.
 Mitchell 1995 introduces this zone for the first time in Yorkshire and defines the base as the last appearance of Marsupites testudinarius and the top as the last appearance of Uintacrinus anglicus; he notes that the small plates are swamped by the abundance of Sphenocermus lingua fragments.